Moons recharge time reduced from 25 seconds to 20 seconds and 33% dmg buff to NEW and HALF moon:

 Covenant specific legendaries:

-Kindred Affinity: Give your partner a permanent 5% mastery (modified by their mastery modifier) and you get a permanent 5% stat based on their covenant.
+Kindred Affinity: Give your partner a permanent 150 mastery and you get a permanent 8% stat based on their covenant.
 This bonus is increased to 10% while the bond is active:

-Kyrian: Mastery, Night Fae: Haste, Venthyr: Crit, Necrolord: Versatility
+Kyrian: Mastery (give 150 mastery, receive 200 mastery), Night Fae: Haste, Venthyr: Crit, Necrolord: Versatility

-Celestial Spirits: Halves the cooldown and spells cast by Convoke (to 1min CD and 8 spells cast) and increases the chance of a Full Moon:
+Celestial Spirits: Halves the cooldown of Convoke, reduces the channel time to 3s (to 1min CD and 12 spells cast) and increases the chance of a Full Moon:

 Unbridled Swarm: Adaptive Swarm has a 60% chance to split into 2 Swarms when it expires on a target:

 Useless on single target but possibly good for 2-4 targets as it allows for much higher uptime.
 Increases the offensive swarms you get per cast from 2 to 3.56 which equates to a 78% increase.
-Still does not make Necrolord competitive (for now).
+Still does not make Necrolord competitive.

 Sinful Hysteria: Every time you cast a spell during Ravenous Frenzy its duration is increased by 0.2 seconds.
 Additional extends the buff another 5s after it expires without being able to stack further: